Combe Martin Pack o' Cards Inn

 Introduction to Combe Martin

-…- established in 1733 by George Ley - entrusted the master with forty silver sixpences to be allotted to the poor folk.
-Historian Fred J. Snell attributes this custom to the…
+…the governors of the National School - established in 1733 by George Ley - entrusted the master with forty silver sixpences to be allotted to the poor folk.
+Historian Fred J…